 The Royal Society of Chemistry's Awards and Prizes are awarded in recognition of originality and impact of research, or for each winner's contribution to the chemical sciences industry or education.
 They also acknowledge the importance of teamwork across the chemical sciences, as well as the abilities of individuals to develop successful collaborations.

-An illustrious list of 50 previous winners of the Royal Society of Chemistry’s awards have gone on to win Nobel Prizes for their pioneering work, including all of the 2016 chemistry winners, Jean-Pierre Sauvage, Fraser Stoddart and Ben Feringa.
+Of those to have won a Royal Society of Chemistry Award, an illustrious list of 50 have gone on to win Nobel Prizes for their pioneering work, including 2016 Nobel laureates Jean-Pierre Sauvage, Fraser Stoddart and Ben Feringa.

 Receiving the award, Professor Mills said: "I am absolutely delighted and incredibly honoured to receive the 2019 RSC 'Materials for Industry – Derek Birchall Award'.
 Of course, my work on smart inks, pigments and plastics, would not have been possible without the help and encouragement of many and the funding by industry and the EPSRC; I am very much aware I have many people to thank.
 The field of simple, inexpensive, indicators is burgeoning and full of opportunities.
 I look forward to relating my experiences, and encouraging more to join it."

 In winning the award Professor Mills also receives £2,000.